 The following minors are open only to non-business majors: finance, general business, and management.

-Several minors are available to both business majors and non-business majors: accountancy, arts management, business analytics, business legal studies, economics, entrepreneurship, information systems, international business, management and leadership, management of information technologies, marketing, and supply chain management.
+Several minors are available to both business majors and non-business majors: accountancy, arts management, business analytics, economics, entrepreneurship, human capital management and leadership, information security, information systems, international business, marketing, and supply chain management.

 A notation about your completed minor will be on your final grade transcript if you indicate your minor when you apply for graduation.

 - Arts Management

 - Business Analytics